Criminal law of Australia: Tasmania

 Tasmania's serious criminal offences are set out in the Criminal Code Act 1924 (Tas).

 There are numerous other laws where provisions outlining offences may be found.
 E.g. the Firearms Act, the Police Offences Act, or Road Safety (Alcohol and Drugs) Act.

 Northern Territory

 The primary criminal statute of the Northern Territory is the Criminal Code Act 1983 (NT).
 The Northern Territory has also exhaustively codified its criminal laws in a manner similar to Queensland and Western Australia.

-The NT Criminal Code Act 1983, was drafted with cose reference to both the Queensland and WA Criminal Codes.
+The Criminal Code Act 1983, was drafted with close reference to both the Queensland and WA Criminal Codes.

 Australian Capital Territory

 Offences and defences are mostly codified by the Crimes Act 1900, and the Criminal Code Act 2002.

 One transaction rule

 In Australian law, the "one transaction rule" or "single transaction principle" is that when two or more offences are committed in the course of a single act, all sentences should be concurrent rather than consecutive.

 Despite its imprecise nature, the one transaction rule is a long-standing sentencing principle recognised in Australia as a 'good working rule': Ruane v The Queen (1979) 1 A Crim R 284, 286, cited in R v White [2002] WASCA 112, [15]; see also Dickens v The Queen [2004] WASCA 179.